ypicchi-arm/vectorscan/doc/dev-reference/compilation.rst

 While in pure literal case, all these meta characters lost extra meanings expect for that they are just common ASCII codes.

-Hyperscan is initially designed to process common regular expressions.
+Vectorscan is initially designed to process common regular expressions.
 It is hence embedded with a complex parser to do comprehensive regular grammar interpretation.
 Particularly, the identification of above meta characters is the basic step for the interpretation of far more complex regular grammars.

 However in real cases, patterns may not always be regular expressions.
 They could just be pure literals.
 Problem will come if the pure literals contain regular meta characters.
-Supposing fed directly into traditional Hyperscan compile API, all these meta characters will be interpreted in predefined ways, which is unnecessary and the result is totally out of expectation.
+Supposing fed directly into traditional Vectorscan compile API, all these meta characters will be interpreted in predefined ways, which is unnecessary and the result is totally out of expectation.
 To avoid such misunderstanding by traditional API, users have to preprocess these